UYildiz12/Multiarrangement-for-videos/README.md

 4. For each batch:
    - Drag videos to arrange them by similarity
    - Double-click a video to play it
-   - Press ESC when satisfied with the arrangement
+   - Press the "Done" button in the left corner when satisfied with the arrangement
 5. Results will be saved automatically in the "Participantdata" directory

 ## Alternative Version